Vaishnav2804/Deep-Reinforcement-Learning-Cheatsheet/README.md

 - Please star this Repo if this cheatsheet helped you 🙂

-- If you are a Dal grad student taking DRL course, then this is for you!
+- If you are a Dal grad student taking the Deep Reinforcement Learning course, then this is for you!

 <hr>